onomou/typst-examit/README.md

   lang: "en",
   font: "New Computer Modern",

-  showdrawbox: true, // "If you have time..." box at the end
+  extrapicturebox: true, // "If you have time..." box at the end
   // dropallboxes: true, // points boxes next to answerlines instead of level with the question
   instructions: [Instructions before exam columns.],
   namebox: "left",